 All first year undergraduates will be assigned rooms in Exeter College on the historic Turl Street site.
 Freshers are asked about room preferences and assigned a room before they arrive.

-Undergraduates who are not in their first year may be offered College accommodation either on the Turl Street site, in Exeter College’s new Cohen Quad in fashionable Jericho, or in Exeter House in lively East Oxford.
+Undergraduates who are not in their first year may be offered College accommodation either on the Turl Street site, in Exeter College’s award-winning Cohen Quad in fashionable Jericho, or in Exeter House in lively East Oxford.
 There are also four College houses available to groups of students who apply for them as a friendship group.

 The room ballot system